-The 2018-2028 Long Term Plan did not provide budgets for work on the Reefton Swimming Pool facility but subsequently vital upgrades to the building and facilities have been identified.
-The 2019/2020 Annual Plan included \$300,000 for critical upgrades that would preserve the safety and usability of the Reefton Swimming Pool.
+The 2018-2028 Long Term Plan did not provide budgets for work on the Reefton swimming pool facility but subsequently vital upgrades to the building and facilities have been identified.
+The 2019/2020 Annual Plan included \$300,000 for critical upgrades that would preserve the safety and usability of the Reefton swimming pool.
 Council heard from a number of people in the community about their views for the future of the facility, and agreed to carry out consultation with the community over options for the swimming pool.

-Based on that community consultation, plans have been drawn that would see the Reefton Swimming Pool building brought up to a compliant and safe standard, and improve the usability of the facility.
-An additional \$200,000 has been included in the 2020/2021 draft Annual Plan to have this work completed.
-The aim of this project is to ensure a solid, safe and compliant structure around the swimming pools, with improved user comfort.
+Based on that community consultation, plans have been drawn-up that would see the Reefton swimming pool building brought up to a compliant and safe standard and improve the usability of the facility.
+An additional \$200,000 has been included in the 2020/2021 Annual Plan to have this work completed.
+The aim of this project is to ensure a solid, safe and compliant structure around the swimming pool, with improved user comfort.

-REEFTON PUBLIC TOILETS UPGRADE
+REEFTON PUBLIC TOILET UPGRADE

-Council had previously budgeted \$350,000 to upgrade the public toilets on the corner of Broadway and Bridge Street as a District gateway project, however the upgrade was put on hold due to the potential for a commercial project on the site to provide replacement public toilets.
+Council had previously budgeted \$350,000 to upgrade the public toilets on the corner of Broadway and Bridge Street as a district gateway project, however the ugrade was put on hold due to the potential for a commercial project on the site to provide replacement public toilets.
 That project is no longer going ahead.